 Yes!
 Medicare Part B (Medical Insurance) covers manual manipulation of the spine if medically necessary to correct a subluxation when provided by a chiropractor or other qualified provider.

 All people with Part B Medicare are covered for chiropractic adjustments.
 Look at your Medicare Card.
 If there is a B on it… you’re covered!

 Your costs in Original Medicare

 You pay 20% of the Medicare-approved amount and the Part B deductible applies.
-You pay $183 for your 2017 Part B deductible.
+You pay $185 for your 2019 Part B deductible.
 You pay all costs for other services or tests ordered by a chiropractor (including electrical muscle stimulation, ultrasound and massage therapy).
-At Golden Chiropractic we refer out for X-rays to a facility that does bill Medicare.

 To find out how much your specific test, item, or service will cost, talk to your chiropractor.
 They should provide you with an ABN (Advanced Benificiary Notice of Noncoverage) explaining their fees for non covered services.
 The specific amount you’ll owe may depend on several things, like: Other insurance you may have, How much your doctor charges, Whether your doctor accepts assignment (we do!) and the location where you get your test, item, or service.

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 It’s important to ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.